Horbenkodev/hugo-blog/content/posts/native-vs-cross-platform-app-development/index.md

 Instead, our goal was to empirically test whether any development approach encountered significant time-consuming issues while implementing the same features.
 Below, you'll get an inside look at our development process, find some comparative insights, and possibly consider them when choosing a platform for your mobile application.

-> **Important:** There are scenarios where it's not practical to develop a mobile application for both Android and iOS.
+{{< advert >}}**Important:** There are scenarios where it's not practical to develop a mobile application for both Android and iOS.
 For instance, if one platform dominates the market for the app, or the app's key feature relies on platform-specific functions, like the iPhone's ProRAW photos.
-These situations are beyond the scope of this article, as they present no real dilemma.
+These situations are beyond the scope of this article, as they present no real dilemma.{{< /advert >}}

 Now onto the experiment!